meganyyu/Prolific/README.md

 **Required Must-have Stories**

-* User can compose and submit snippets to existing starter threads in their feed (text-only first)
 * User can create a new account
 * User can login/logout of app
+* User can compose and submit snippets to existing starter threads in their feed (text-only first)
+    * Thread attribution: store "author" of a snippet as a Author property in a Snippet object?
 * Before a "winning" snippet is chosen, user can tap the latest snippet in a thread to view the snippets that have been submitted to continue the storyline
 * User can like a submitted snippet to vote for which one they want to win
-* Create logic for choosing a "winning" snippet
+* Create logic for choosing a "winning" snippet: after a certain amount of time, votes are counted up?
 * User can tap a thread in their feed to navigate through snippets-so-far
 * User can compose snippets using images (ability to take photos in-app? upload photos through device?)
 * User can follow/unfollow a thread
 * User can view a feed of stories from users they are following in their Home page
+* Create logic for finalizing a snippet: maybe there are different types of snippets you can create - a "normal" snippet and a "final" snippet.
+Or maybe for each starter thread, there are a limited number of snippets (differs based on quote) that can be made and the story has to finish within that number of snippets.
+* Possible idea: make the launch screen a prompt to submit a snippet to a thread?

+**Optional Nice-to-have Stories**

 * User can compose their own starter threads

-**Optional Nice-to-have Stories**

 * User can search for other users
 * User can follow/unfollow other users
 * User can integrate account with Facebook SDK and add friends from Facebook (or other social media?)